Markkimotho/Markkimotho/README.md

 - 👋 Hi, I’m @Markkimotho
 - 👀 I’m interested in Computer Networks, CyberSecurity, and Software Engineering
 - 🌱 I’m currently learning Software Engineering.
-- 💞️ I’m looking to collaborate on projects that will revolutionalize the world, open source or company proprietary.
+- 💞️ I’m looking to collaborate on projects that will revolutionalize the world, open source or industry proprietary.
 - 📫 How to reach me; Email-- kimothomark93@gmail.com

 <!---